finom/use-change/README.md

 export default new RootStore();
 ```

-Then use the store slice as any other custom object.
+Then use it as any other custom object.

 ```js
 // the value will be written into localStorage